twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 4. Start the tunnel in a separate process (to prevent it from blocking the rest of the build)
 5. Wait 10 seconds for the tunnel to start.

 Notice that we are passing an environment variable - `BROWSERSTACK_KEY` - to the tunnel on startup.
 This is our secret API key, but where is this variable coming from?
 If you look further down at the `env` section of the configuration, you'll see a couple `secure` items.
 These contain our username (`BROWSERSTACK_USERNAME`) and BrowserStack API (`BROWSERSTACK_KEY`) key.
 They have been encrypted and added to our config file.
 Travis' documentation site contains [a section that explains how to create and store these encrypted variables][travis-secure-variables].
+The supplied Travis job number is also passed to the BrowserStack tunnel binary.
+Since we will have multiple tunnels open concurrently (one for each browser/OS combo), we need to provide a unique ID for each tunnel in order to keep them isolated.

 The final portion of the `env` configuration block contains a series of `matrix` entries.
 As you can see, these correspond to browser/OS environments that we'd like to test.
-For each matrix entry, Travis runs a separate virtualized machine, and makes each matrix property (`BROWSER`, `PLATFORM`, and `VERSION`) available to as environment variables.
+For each matrix entry, Travis runs a separate virtualized machine, and makes each matrix property (`BROWSER`, `PLATFORM`, and `VERSION`) available as environment variables.

 Our last step, before we are able to run our integration tests alongside the unit tests in Travis, is to make a few changes to server/test/integration.spec.js.
 All we really need to do is pass some configuration to WebdriverIO that allows it to connect to BrowserStack instead of a locally running Selenium server.
 This configuration will also pass browser and OS information to BrowserStack so it can provision the appropriate environment.
 That specific information is already defined in our Travis config file.
 We only need to change the first portion of our integration test module, which now looks like this: